 Andrew Pyper was born in Stratford, Ontario, in 1968.
 He received a B.A. and M.A. in English Literature from McGill University, as well as a law degree from the University of Toronto.
 Although called to the bar in 1996, he has never practiced.

-The Guardians, Andrew’s fifth novel, was published in Canada (Doubleday Canada) in January 2011, the U.K. (Orion) in February 2011, and following this internationally in various territories.
+Among the earlier novels, The Guardians was published in Canada (Doubleday Canada) in January 2011, the U.K. (Orion) in February 2011, and following this internationally in various territories.
 It was selected a Globe and Mail 100 Best Books of the Year.

 The Killing Circle, Andrew’s fourth novel, was a national bestseller in Canada, and has been published in the U.K. (HarperCollins) and U.S. (St. Martin’s/Minotaur).
 Translation rights have been sold in Holland, Spain, Germany, Italy, Portugal and Japan.